Metaverse Dualchain Network Architecture (DNA) Market Capitalization Reaches $120,824.35

-Metaverse Dualchain Network Architecture (DNA) traded flat against the US dollar during the 1 day period ending at 15:00 PM Eastern on October 10th.
-Metaverse Dualchain Network Architecture has a total market cap of $120,824.35 and $1,392.54 worth of Metaverse Dualchain Network Architecture was traded on exchanges in the last 24 hours.
-In the last seven days, Metaverse Dualchain Network Architecture has traded 0% lower against the US dollar.
-One Metaverse Dualchain Network Architecture coin can now be purchased for about $0.0000 or 0.00000000 BTC on exchanges.
+Metaverse Dualchain Network Architecture (DNA) traded flat against the US dollar during the 24 hour period ending at 21:00 PM E.T. on October 10th.
+Metaverse Dualchain Network Architecture has a market capitalization of $120,824.35 and approximately $1,392.54 worth of Metaverse Dualchain Network Architecture was traded on exchanges in the last 24 hours.
+One Metaverse Dualchain Network Architecture coin can currently be bought for $0.0000 or 0.00000000 BTC on exchanges.
+In the last seven days, Metaverse Dualchain Network Architecture has traded down 0% against the US dollar.

 - CareCoin (CARES) traded 2.2% lower against the dollar and now trades at $0.0809 or 0.00000297 BTC.